Grand National 2019 Selector Tool

 The horse's name, the number it will wear in the Grand National, the name of the trainer and jockey, the age of the horse, what weight it will carry in the race, what official rating it has and its recent form.

-The last ten winners have been aged between 8 and 12, so those under the age of 8 on the table are marked with a cross.
-There hasn't been a 7 year old winner since 1940.
+The last fourteen winners have been aged between 8 and 12, so those under the age of 8 or over 12 on the table are marked with a cross.
+There hasn't been a 7 year old winner since 1940 or a 13 year old winner since 1894.

 Only six horses have carried more than 11st 5lbs to victory since 1945, so we've used that as our benchmark.
 Horses carrying less than 11-6 have a tick, whilst horses carrying more than 11-6 have a cross.